Basics (Star Trek: Voyager): Part II

 The crew is marooned on a barren planet inhabited by primitive, hostile natives.
 Only two crew members are left on board Voyager, the Doctor and Suder, who was presumed dead in the explosion.
 It is revealed by the Doctor that Culluh, not Chakotay, is the father of Seska's baby.
 Suder hides in the vents and Jefferies tubes of the ship, having a crisis of conscience after he is forced to kill a Kazon soldier.

-Meanwhile, on the planet, crewman Hogan is devoured by a gigantic worm creature.
+Meanwhile, on the planet, crewman Hogan is devoured by a gigantic serpent creature.
 The natives of the planet kidnap Kes and Neelix.
-Chakotay attempts to negotiate for their return, but this fails and he, Kes and Neelix are forced to hide in one of the caverns that the giant worm lives in.
+Chakotay attempts to negotiate for their return, but this fails and he, Kes and Neelix are forced to hide in one of the caverns that the giant serpent lives in.
 The natives attempt to smoke them out with a fire.

 Back at camp, Ensign Wildman's baby Naomi falls ill and Chakotay's team is still missing.
 Janeway gathers her own crew to search for Chakotay.
-Inside the caverns, a mis-step leads to a crew member being eaten by the worm.
+Inside the caverns, a mis-step leads to a crew member being eaten by the serpent.
 Janeway has Lt.
 Torres and two others distract the natives.
 The diversion works, allowing them to extinguish the fire and save the rest of the crew.
-The worm ends up buried under tons of rock dislodged by Tuvok and others as they escape.
+The serpent ends up buried under tons of rock dislodged by Tuvok and others as they escape.